coecms/coecms.github.io/_posts/2018-08-21-visualisation-in-shiny-app.md

 The third command, `shinyApp(ui, server)` tells R to run the Shiny app.

-Click `Run App` and it should bring up for you an empty browser window, indicating that your Shiny app works, but doesn't yet do anything.
+Now run the app.
+(Some versions of RStudio have a `Run App` button.
+Otherwise, you might need to run it from a menu item: **Code -> Run Region -> Run All**.)
+It should bring up for you an empty browser window, indicating that your Shiny app works, but doesn't yet do anything.

 Providing Data For The App
 --------------------------